meJevin/ScreenCropper/README.md

 ## Taking a screenshot

-When your current combination is pressed your screen will be covered with an opaque black overlay, which means you're taking a screenshot.
+When your current combination is pressed your screen will be covered with an translucent black overlay, which means you're taking a screenshot.

 Select the desired screenshot area by holding down `LMB` and let go.